BodenmillerGroup/steinbock/docs/cli/preprocessing.md

     steinbock preprocess imc --hpf 50

 This will first try to extract images from the .mcd files (one image per acquisition).
-For corrupted .mcd files, it will try to locate the matching .txt file to recover the acquisition data.
+For corrupted .mcd files, it will try to locate the matching .txt files from which to recover the missing acquisition data.
 In a second step, images from *unmatched* .txt files will be extracted as well.

 !!! note "IMC file matching"
     Matching of .txt files to .mcd files is performed by file name: If a .txt file name starts with the file name of an .mcd file (without extension) AND ends with `_{acquisition}.txt`, where `{acquisition}` is an existing acquisition ID, it is considered matching that particular acquisition from the .mcd file.

-After image extraction, if the `--hpf` option is present, the images will be filtered for hot pixels.
-The value of `--hpf` (50 in the example above) determines the hot pixel filtering threshold.
+After image extraction, if the `--hpf` option is specified, the images will be filtered for hot pixels.
+The value of `--hpf` (50 in the example above) determines the *hot pixel filtering threshold*.
 In the original implementation of the IMC segmentation pipeline[^1], a value of 50 is recommended.

 !!! note "Hot pixel filtering"
     Hot pixel filtering works by comparing each pixel to its 8-neighborhood (i.e., neighboring pixels at a [Chebyshev distance](https://en.wikipedia.org/wiki/Chebyshev_distance) of 1).
 If the difference between the pixel and any of its 8 neighbor pixels exceeds the *hot pixel filtering threshold*, the pixel is set to the maximum neighbor pixel value ("hot pixel-filtered").